UNDP in India

 What we do

-UNDP has worked in India since 1951 in almost all areas of human development, from systems and institutional strengthening to inclusive growth and sustainable livelihoods, as well as sustainable energy, environment and resilience.
+UNDP has been working in India since 1951 in almost all areas of human development, from systems and institutional strengthening to inclusive growth and sustainable livelihoods, as well as sustainable energy, environment and resilience.
 UNDP’s programmes continue to fully integrate a global vision for catalytic change with India’s national priorities.

-With over 30 projects on the ground in almost every state, today UNDP India works to achieve the Sustainable Development Goals by transforming traditional models to do development differently.
+With more than 30 projects on the ground in almost every state, UNDP India works to achieve the Sustainable Development Goals by transforming traditional models to do development differently.
 In a rapidly changing global environment, the work of UNDP and the broader UN family aligns with the Government of India's new national development vision, India 2030, and builds upon the Sustainable Development Goals.
-UNDP India's country programme for 2018-2022 has three major focus areas:
+UNDP India's country programme for 2023-2027 has four major focus areas:

 - Inclusive growth